developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/guide/about/index.md

 ---
 title: About EMDK For Android
+layout: guide.html
+product: EMDK For Android
+productversion: '4.0'
 ---

 ## Overview